MoonLight314/MoonLight314.github.io/_posts/2021-06-21-DCGAN_Paper_Review_EN.md

 <br>

-* Batch Normalization은 2015년에 발표된 Paper, [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/abs/1502.03167)에서 소개된 개념이며, 성능이 좋아서 요즘 대부분의 Neural Network에 적용되고 있습니다.
+* Batch Normalization is a concept introduced in paper, [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift] (https://arxiv.org/abs/1502.03167) published in 2015 and it is widely applied neural network.

 <br>